-Race, Ethnicity and Class
+Race, Ethnicity and Socio-Economic Status

 Travel is always a challenge to a person's problem-solving abilities; this is no different for a person with a disability.
 While overseas, people with disabilities will likely find some things inaccessible, but preparation and persistence can help.
 Mobility International USA (phone/TTY: 541-343-1284) is anexcellent resource on travel for people with physical disabilities.